E-DevPM/Hydracon/README.md

 __Hydracon is a free, open-source software that creates Minecraft: Pocket Edition & Windows 10 servers and allows extending its functionalities.__

-# Download Hydracon Updated 1.1.0 Unstable !
+# Download Hydracon Updated 1.1.0!

+> Inventory transaction for classic UI is unstable!

  - You Can Download Hydracon_ __[Here!](https://github.com/E-DevPM/Stable-Phar-Hydracon/)__

 > Kindly use the provided start.sh, rename the phar to Hydracon.phar or PocletMine-MP.phar